javascripteverywhere/api/README.md

 # JavaScript Everywhere API

-> API code examples for JavaScript Everywhere by Adam Scott, published by O'Reilly Media
+This repository contains code examples for the API chapters of [_JavaScript Everywhere_](https://www.jseverywhere.io/) by Adam D. Scott, published by O'Reilly Media

 ## Getting Help